 An interesting day in Wake County Family Court today provided me with insight to share with parents struggling with communication and co-parenting issues.
 As I was waiting for my case to be heard, the judge presiding made several statements that every parent should digest prior to choosing to litigate a child custody case:

 Raising a child is like a ball game.
 The child is the game and the parents are the fans.
-To co-parent successfully, parents just can’t be in the same stadium and they don’t have to sit next to each other.
+To co-parent successfully, parents don’t have to sit next to each other.
 However they need to be in the same section.
 When they aren’t in the same section you end up in court.

 He then compared court to a restaurant in one of the best analogies I’ve heard in a while, primarily because I absolutely hate this meal:

 Court is like eating in a restaurant that only serves liver and onions… and you have to eat it, whether you like it or not.